raymondlingxiao/cs527-randoop/README.md

         -Xbootclasspath/a:/Users/xxx/jacoco-0.8.3/lib
         -javaagent:/Users/xxx/jacoco-0.8.3/lib/jacocoagent.jar
 * Prepare the Arguments:
-    1. For the CBMS approach with time limit by seconds:
+    1. For the CBMS (proposed) approach with time limit by seconds:

             gentests
             --classlist=txt_has_all_class_names_path